Space and Movement

 Though it is not required, those using Edition 13 of the 4C System may wish to use maps to detail their actions and movements.
-When a Gamemaster makes a map, he or she should do so at a scale of two inches to a sector, allowing for a detailed showing of all the action.
-This may seem small, especially when one is used to the map scale of other games, but a heroic fight tends to spread out all over the place.
+When a Gamemaster makes a map, he or she should do so at a scale of two inches per eleven sectors, allowing for a detailed showing of all the action.
+This may seem small, especially when one is used to the scale of other games, but a heroic fight tends to spread out all over the place.

 A map this size is good for general use, but the Gamemaster is free to make their own at any size they prefer.
-Just make sure to mark off each sector as such on the map with dotted or dashed lines, so players know how far they can move their characters in a given turn.
+Just make sure to mark off each sector (or block of eleven, at least) as such on the map with dotted or dashed lines, so players know how far they can move their characters in a given turn.
 Of course, instead of going with a generic sector mapping, one can instead used a concept known as ranged movement.

 As far as pointers for one's heroes go, virtually anything can be used.
 Any die, coin, or other knick-knack can fill this function nicely.
-Some people make small, paper cut-and-fold stand up 'figures', usually triangular, with the front of the fold-up figure representing exactly where the character is.
-Some players even buy miniatures from their RPG supplier, painting them up to look like their characters.
+Some people make small paper stand up 'figures', whether two- or three-sided, with the front of the fold-up figure representing exactly where the character is.
+Some players even buy miniatures from their RPG supplier, and paint them to look like their characters.

-Of course, the scale of the map may alter the usefulness of these items.
-If the Gamemaster uses a map of Manhattan Island, it will be of miniature scale indeed, and it may be difficult to pinpoint exactly what street out of the twelve one's figure is standing on is actually occupied by the hero.
+Bear in mind that the scale of the map may alter the usefulness of these items.
+If the Gamemaster uses a map of Manhattan Island, it will be of miniature scale, and it may be difficult to pinpoint exactly what street out of the twelve one's figure is standing on is actually occupied by their character.
 To each their own, however, and for those that go forward with their map techniques, good luck to you!

 Interested in using Technoholic content in your own project?
 Please read this beforehand!